Fiveable

 • Each point represents a single observation (student's height and weight)

-• plotted on -axis (hours studied)
+• Independent variable plotted on x-axis (hours studied)

-• plotted on -axis (exam score)
+• Dependent variable plotted on y-axis (exam score)

 • Construct scatter plots by hand or using technology (Excel, graphing calculator)